 Arc Fatigue: An in-universe example.
 Christian vs. Randy Orton for the WWE title has happened about three or four five times and some of the announcers—not to mention other members of the roster and especially Randy Orton himself—are getting tired of him.

-Awesome but Impractical: His finisher, The Unprettier/Killswitch, whilst impressive looking, is hard to hit.
-It requires a whole rotation of the opponent to pull off, which causes a lot of potential counters from various opponents.
+Awesome, but Impractical: His finisher, The Unprettier/Killswitch, whilst impressive looking, is hard to hit.
+It requires a whole rotation of the opponent to pull off, giving opponents a large window to counter.

 Batman Gambit: How Christian won his second World Championship.
 Two weeks before the Money in the Bank PPV Christian had Randy Orton sign a contract with the stipulations that the title can change hands if Orton gets disqualified or if the referee makes a bad call.
 The following week Christian does things to piss Orton off like vandalizing his luxury bus, gambling his money away in a casino and costing him his match that night all in an effort to enrage him to make it easier for Orton to lose at PPV.
 At the PPV in the match's climax Christian spits at Orton's face causing him to go off the deep end and delivers a No-Holds-Barred Beatdown on Christian which ends in a Groin Attack and Orton losing his championship.